Revolutionary Internationalist Organisation

 The Revolutionary Internationalist Organization (RIO) is a political group in Germany advocating for the dissemination of socialist and internationalist ideas.
 It is the publisher of the online newspaper Klasse Gegen Klasse and part of the international newspaper network La Izquierda Diario.
 The RIO aims to achieve societal changes toward a classless society and supports social movements internationally.
-Its ideology is based on Marxist, Trotksyist, and internationalist principles.
+Its ideology is based on Marxist, Trotskyist, and internationalist principles.

-Founding and Development
+Founding and development

 The RIO emerged in January 2010 from the Independent Revolution (iRevo), a faction within the youth organization REVOLUTION, consisting of the sections in Germany, Switzerland, the Czech Republic and Australia.
 The iRevo split from REVOLUTION in 2007 due to its desire to sever ties with the League for the Fifth International.
 In 2009, the iRevo completely separated from REVOLUTION and founded its own organization in January 2010 under the name Revolutionary Internationalist Organization (RIO).
 Initially operating in three countries—Germany, Switzerland, and the Czech Republic—RIO joined a new, larger Trotskyist umbrella organization.
 In the same time iRevo members joined the New Left Anti-Capitalist Party of the Czech Republic, but were expelled because of differences with the party leadership.

 Its members participated in demonstrations and student strikes during 2009 and 2010.
 Following extensive discussions with various Trotskyist tendencies, RIO joined in August 2011 as a sympathizing section of the Trotskyist Fraction – Fourth International, and two years later, it was recognized as a full-fledged section. two years later, it would be added as a full section.

-Activities and Platforms
+Activities and platforms

 Within the RIO, the Marxist student group Waffen der Kritik (WdK) and the worker group KGK Workers serve as significant platforms, publishing articles and analyses on political subjects.
 They utilize the online magazine Klasse Gegen Klasse to illuminate societal debates from a Marxist perspective.
 WdK actively engages in university committees for Palestine at universities in Berlin, Munich, and Münster.